How are we responding to Coronavirus

 Can I still report repairs in the usual way?

-Yes, but we will only report emergency repairs, any non-emergency repairs we will delay reporting until normal service resumes.
-If circumstances get worse, we may prioritise repairs that relate to health and safety.
+Yes, but we will only report emergency repairs, any non-emergency repairs we will delay reporting until 1st July or later if your repair can wait.
 Up to date details can be found in our repairs section.

 Do I need to tell the Association if I or anyone in my household have symptoms; have COVID-19; or are self isolating?